Python FAQ

 4. I got this error when running a subsequent python script after using Scipy library in the first Python script, what should I do to solve this?

 Answer: Some Python libraries (such as Scipy, require the script to be run in the main thread.
-Running a script (that requires it to be run in the main thread) in the background thread will cause the script to hang in the GMS-embedded Python.
+Running a script (that requires it to be run in the main thread) in the background thread will cause the script to hang in the DigitalMicrograph-embedded Python.
 To solve this, first, try to use Ctrl + Shift + Q to try to kill the script that is running in the background.
-If this is not successful, you may need to restart GMS.
+If this is not successful, you may need to restart DigitalMicrograph.
 To run these scripts intentionally, please uncheck the checkbox Execute on Background Thread option in the bottom right Python script window the next time you run the script.

 Answer: The global (Miniconda) python is installed under C:\ProgramData\Miniconda3\.

-GMS Python virtual environment is installed under C:\ProgramData\Miniconda3\envs\GMS_VENV_PYTHON.
+DigitalMicrograph Python virtual environment is installed under C:\ProgramData\Miniconda3\envs\GMS_VENV_PYTHON.

 Answer: We chose Miniconda as a starter since it is a small package, does not take long to install, and it gives users the option to expand it when needed by using the pip install commands.